 Review financial account statements as soon as possible to determine whether there are unauthorized charges.

 The Federal trade commission has recommendations if you have become a victim of Identity Theft.
 These recommendations are outlined below.
 For detailed information visit the FTC’s ID Theft Website.

-- Contact the fraud departments of any one of the three major credit bureaus to place a fraud alert on your credit file.
-The fraud alert requests creditors to contact you before opening any new accounts or making any changes to your existing accounts.
+- Contact any one of the three major credit bureaus to place a fraud alert in your credit file.
+The fraud alert requests creditors to contact you before opening any new accounts or making changes to your existing accounts.
 As soon as the credit bureau confirms your fraud alert, the other two credit bureaus will be automatically notified to place fraud alerts.
-Once the alert is placed, you may order a free copy of your credit report from all three major credit bureaus.
+The fraud alert is on your credit report for a period of one year and can be extended by calling the credit bureau.
+You may request a free copy of your credit report at www.annualcreditreport.com

 - Close the accounts that you know or believe have been tampered with or opened fraudulently.
 Use the ID Theft Affidavit when disputing new unauthorized accounts.
-Contact Keesler Federal’s Member Services department at 1-888-KEESLER.
+Contact Keesler Federal’s Member Contact Center at 1-888-KEESLER.

 - File a police report.
 Get a copy of the report to submit to your creditors and others that may require proof of the crime.